TL;DR

 Adopting a risk assessment automation tool is a strategic initiative that requires careful planning.
 Simply purchasing software will not solve process inefficiencies.
 Organizations must approach implementation methodically to ensure user adoption and data integrity.

-Define Scope and Objectives:Clearly articulate which audit processes will be automated first.
+- Define scope and objectives: Articulate which audit processes will be automated first.
 Start with high-volume, low-complexity tasks to demonstrate quick wins.

-Data Standardization:Before migrating to a new tool, clean and standardize existing risk data.
-Inconsistent data taxonomies are the primary cause of implementation failure.
+- Data standardization: Clean and standardize existing risk data before migration - inconsistent taxonomies are the primary cause of implementation failure.

 Benefits and ROI of Automation